MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-disable-local-auth.md

 Diagram of the sequence of the deployment guide including these locations, in order: Overview, Concepts, Prepare, Role-based access control, and Reference.
 The 'Prepare' location is currently highlighted.
 :::image-end:::

-This article covers the process of disabling local auth for an Azure Cosmos DB for Table account.
+This article covers the process of disabling key-based authorization (or resource owner password credential auth) for an Azure Cosmos DB for Table account.
+Disabling key-based authorization prevents your account from being used without the more secure Microsoft Entra authentication method.
 This procedure is a step that should be performed on new accounts in secure workloads.
 Alternatively, perform this procedure on existing accounts being migrated to a secure workload pattern.

 ## Prerequisites